harrybarnard/toylibrarybrightonandhove.org/content/faq/_index.md

 ## Are there any restrictions on what I can borrow?
 Some children are keen to take all the dolls or trains or dinosaurs home in one go, but we gently encourage them to leave some for everyone else to borrow.
-We have a selection of [WOW](https://www.wowtoys.com/) vehicles that we especially fund raised for.
-They are frequently used in the play sessions we run and cannot be borrowed.
-But they can be played with in the toy library and are very popular.

 ## Who owns the toy library?
 The [Early Childhood Project](https://ecpuk.org/) is a registered charity; it is run and managed by it's Executive